antigenomics/vdjmatch/README.md

 To run the executable JAR use the ``java -jar path/to/vdjmatch-version.jar [options]`` command as described below.
 Running without any ``[options]`` or with ``-h`` option will display the help message.

+The latest version of VDJdb will be downloaded the first time you run VDJmatch.
+Note that in order to update to the most recent version next time, you will need to run ``java -jar path/to/vdjmatch-version.jar Update`` command.

 ### VDJmatch command line options

 The following syntax should be used to run VDJmatch for RepSeq sample(s)